jazozaya/great-gatsby/src/markdown/troubleshooting/catalinaInstallation.md

 <img src="/docs/troubleshooting/catalinaInstallation/3.png">
 </div>

 Clicking open should have you good to go.
-You can then close the app and copy it to your *Applications directory*.
+You can then close the app and copy it to your */Applications* directory.

 Apologies for the inconvenience.
 Once you've got it running the first time you should be fine going forward as the problem is occurring during extracting the archive.